BetterBond Heat Lock Frequently Asked Questions

 any local distributors for Heat Lock?

-At this time, VeneerSupplies.com is the only distributor of Heat Lock iron-on
+At this time, VeneerSupplies.com and Highland Hardware are the only distributors of Heat Lock iron-on

 veneer adhesive.
-We are looking for national and international distributors.
+We are looking for additional distributors.

 Please contact us for further information.